HeroBrine1st/spotify-dumper/README.md

 Get client ID and secret at https://developer.spotify.com/dashboard/applications.
 ```

+Don't forget to add `http://localhost:30700/callback` to Redirect URIs in settings of your application.

 P.s. run with ``--help`` for actual usage as above may be out of date.

 Example command: ``dump-spotify-data --client-id asdfasdfasdf3rge4re_replacethis --client-secret asdfasdfvawerf_replacethis -F txt output.txt``